andylin-hao/andylin-hao.github.io/_posts/2022-10-25-Enable-VoLTE-Pixel.md

 When building Android from source, you should be able to do similar modifications to your built images.
 I've successfully done this with LineageOS, but am still working to port to AOSP.
-For LineageOS, the steps is quite simple.
+For LineageOS, the steps are quite simple.
 First, modify the `device.mk` file of your Pixel model and add the above system properties.
 Next, modify the `mbn_sw.txt` in the `vendor` folder (LineageOS will extract this file from your device as well before building).